 Box Frame Upholstered Bench from WestElm

-In 2020, light fixtures are taking a playful character.
+Light fixtures are gradually taking a more and more playful character.
 Some mid-century influence will be noticed in the lighting industry, with brass finish frames, white glass shades, and geometric or futuristic designs.
 The fun will sometimes express into using creative interesting materials, such as yarn or recycled cardboard, that feed on our desire to experiment and be environmentally minded.
-Most of the time, the look will be dramatic, with light fixtures will becoming a focal point of a commercial space.
+Most of the time, the look will be dramatic, with light fixtures becoming a focal point of a commercial space.

-To see more interior design trends for 2020 look HERE.
+To see more interior design trends, look HERE.

-Please take a look at our Before and After images of selected projects from 2018 HERE.
+Please take a look at some of our Before and After images of selected projects HERE.

-If you are thinking to open up a new business or in a process of rebranding and remodeling your existing business, contact us to get a free consultation from Mindful Design Consulting.
+If you are thinking to open up a new business or are in the process of rebranding and remodeling your existing business, contact us to get a free consultation from Mindful Design Consulting.
 Click HERE to price your project design.